E-file Registration: Municipalities and Other Approval Authorities

 -

-- Upon receipt of this email, your approval authority portal is now activated, and appellants will be able to submit appeals to you through e-file.
+- Upon receipt of this email, your approval authority portal is now activated, and appellants can submit appeals to you through e-file.

-- You are advised to complete the next steps as soon as you receive the email with the registration link to avoid missing any potential appeals.
+- Complete the next steps as soon as you receive the email with the registration link to avoid missing any potential appeals.

-- As part of this registration process, administrators will need to create a My Ontario account (Government of Ontario online service) to authorize and authenticate access to the service.
+- As part of the registration process, administrators will need to create a My Ontario account (Government of Ontario online service) to authorize and authenticate access to the service.

 - To create your My Ontario account, you will provide your name, email and phone number and click the Update button.